Teenage Mutant Ninja Turtles Join Skateboard Game in Free Update - PlayStation LifeStyle

-Session: Skate Sim is getting a surprise update this week, when the Teenage Mutant Ninja Turtles “cowabunga!” into the skateboarding video game.
+Session: Skate Sim is getting a surprise update this week, as the Teenage Mutant Ninja Turtles cowabunga-ing their way into the skateboarding video game.

 You can see a brief look at Leonardo in the game below: